Jerry Seinfeld Doesn’t Believe ABC Should’ve Fired Roseanne Barr: ‘I Thought The Firing Was Overkill’

 — Good Housekeeping (@goodhousemag) June 27, 2018

-Although Seinfeld does “hate to see a comic lose a job”, he does think that ABC’s Roseanne spin-off, The Conners, could still do very well if the network hires “another Roseanne”.
+Although Seinfeld does “hate to see a comic lose a job,” he does think that ABC’s Roseanne spin-off, The Conners, could still do very well if the network hires “another Roseanne.”

 “I think they should get another Roseanne.
 They brought Dan Conner back, he was dead and they brought him back.
 So, why can’t we get another Roseanne?
 There’s other funny women that could do that part.
 You need to get the comic in there.”